IMOitself/repo-missile/README.md

 > which is a fork of [nkoppel's](https://github.com/nkoppel/push-files-to-another-repository) <br>
 > which is a fork of [cpina's](https://github.com/cpina/github-action-push-to-another-repository)

+I ended up vibe coding this, so if u came asking me how it works, im sorry :D. <br>
+*trust me i did my best coding it myself for several times ;-;*

 ## TODO
-- [ ] refactor entrypoint.sh
+- [x] refactor entrypoint.sh
-- [ ] make it not squash commits on push
+- [x] make it not squash commits on push

 ## Installation
 > [!IMPORTANT]